not-much-io/idea-nursery/nety/README.md

 # Nety

-Nety is a silly little program that tries various tools to read the machines network configuration - currently public ip and network interface basics.
+Nety is a silly little program that tries it's bestest to give a simplified overview of a devices network configuration. :mechanical_arm:

-Nety doesn't care if the machine has ifconfig or ip installed for instance, same same regarding the results.